Seren-Hughes/crystal-cave/README.md

 ### Additional Features:

-- Implement difficulty modes (e.g., limited attempts in hard mode).
+- Implement difficulty modes (e.g., limited attempts in hard mode/lives in easy mode/faster sequence speed).
 - Add settings like brightness and sound control.
 - Store player progress (e.g., name and highest level reached) in local storage.
 - Easter egg for special player name (e.g., "Brucey" replace bat pixel sprite).

 ## Function Structure (and game psuedocode refined)

-`startGame()`
+1. `startGame()`

     - Resets level to 1
     - Generates an initial sequence of 3 crystals
     - Displays the sequence to the player

-`storeSequence()`
+2. `storeSequence()`

     - Generates a random sequence of crystal notes for each level
     - Ensures each level has a completely new sequence (level + 2)

-`playSequence()`
+3. `playSequence()`

     - Loops through the stored sequence
     - Makes each crystal glow and plays the corresponding note

-`waitForPlayerInput()`
+4. `waitForPlayerInput()`

     - Captures player clicks, keyboard keys / A,W,S,E,D / touch, on crystals
     - Stores their input sequence

-`checkSequence()`
+5. `checkSequence()`

     - Compares player’s input with the stored sequence
     - If correct: calls `nextLevel()`
     - If incorrect: calls `showPlayAgainModal()`

-`nextLevel()`
+6. `nextLevel()`

     - Increments level by 1
     - Calls `storeSequence()` to generate a new, longer sequence (by 1)
     - Calls `playSequence()` to show the new sequence

-`showPlayAgainModal()`
+7. `showPlayAgainModal()`

     - Displays a modal asking if the player wants to retry
     - If "Yes": Calls `startGame()` to reset
     - If "No": Ends the game - return to home page